How to watch Iowa State football vs. Kansas State; TV channel, spread, game odds, prediction

 ISU and Kansas State have a long, storied history with one another, meeting 107 times overall.
 The Cyclones have won 53 of those encounters with four ties.
 Last year, Iowa State pulled off a 42-35 victory in Manhattan, Kan. in the snow as Abu Sama rushed for 276 yards and three touchdowns.

+The rivalry is currently one of two never-interrupted runs in college football.
+However, it will end in 2027 due to the scheduling matrix of the new Big 12.
+They will also meet in Dublin, Ireland to begin the 2025 season.

-The oddsmakers have the Cyclones set as a 2.5-point favorite.
-ESPN’s FPI puts them at just under 58 percent to win the game.
+The oddsmakers have the Cyclones set as a 1.5-point favorite.
+ESPN’s FPI puts them at just over 54 percent to win the game.

 Here are the details on how to watch, stream and follow Iowa State’s game vs. Kansas State on Saturday Nov.
 30: